HitmanJJ/CCNA_Course_Notes/Course_Notes/Intro_to_CLI.md

 - current passwords will NOT be decrypted (unchanged)
 - future passwords will NOT be encrypted
-- the “enable secret” will not be effected
+- the “enable secret” will not be affected

 ---